learn-co-curriculum/phase-1-practice-toy-tale/README.md

 > dynamically from the response returned by the `fetch` "GET" request, think
 > about **when** it makes sense to add the event listener to each toy's "Like"
 > button.

+## Conclusion

+Once you get everything working, take a moment to appreciate how far you've come.
+You now have the skills needed to respond to user events, persist changes to a database, and manipulate the DOM in response.
+You have created your first fully-functioning web app that combines all three of the pillars.
+Congratulations!

 [fetch docs]: https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch#Supplying_request_options